rishonmppaneni/Nvidia_Project/readme.md

 ![add image descrition here](https://cdn.prod.website-files.com/651f58d4178f1ca414144bf4/68deae78238d717a35f55bc3_ChatGPT_Image_Sep_30%252C_2025%252C_04_43_11_PM.webp)
 ## The Algorithm

-I downloaded the skin cancer dataset from Kaggle and the images were classified into 8 distinct categories.
+I downloaded the skin cancer dataset from Kaggle and the images were classified into 8 distinct categories(cancerous or non-cancerous).
+The dataset was imbalanced because some of the categories contained more images than the others.
+I reduced the imbalance by removing a few of the images from their respective categories.
+Then, I created two folders for cancerous and noncancerous to categorize all the remaining images.
+Once I did that, I created three more folders to place the images in either training, validation, or testing.
+Training took up 80% of the images, validation took up 15% of the images, and testing took up 5% of the images.
+I created two folders inside all three of the model's stages for cancerous and non-cancerous.
+I calculated the number of images to put in each of the stages by first calculating for cancerous and then for non-cancerous.
+Once I got all the images organized and categorized, I trained the model; Validated it; and tested it.

 ## Running this project